Fit for a King

 This project was created in response to the “Fit for a King” brief provided by the Embroiderer's Guild, of which I am honored to be a member.

-Also, this artwork is a kind of a side project from the “Simple Words” series that is dedicated to experimenting with and embroidery.
+Also, this artwork is a kind of a side project from the “Simple Words” series that is dedicated to experimenting with hand lettering and embroidery.

 Year